punchsppt/INT214/W04_63130500159/insight_data.md

 **Summary :**
 ```
-There are 10 books that in paperback type and price is less than 20.
+There are 10 books that in paperback type and price is less than 20 USD.
 ```
 ---